andrew/ultimate-awesome/README.md

 - [awesome-rgb](https://github.com/BitcoinOS-Labs/awesome-rgb) - All about RGB.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-civic-tech](https://github.com/brandonhimpfen/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
-- [awesome-daos](https://github.com/brandonhimpfen/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
-DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
-- [awesome-data-engineering](https://github.com/brandonhimpfen/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
 - [awesome-deep-learning](https://github.com/brandonhimpfen/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-devops](https://github.com/brandonhimpfen/awesome-devops) - A curated list of awesome tools, resources, and best practices in DevOps.